zakimjz/zakimjz.github.io/pages/courses/datamining/assign6.md

 Your script should print out the support vectors on the training set, and the final accuracy value on the test data, where you use 70% of the data for training and 30% for testing.
+For the linear kernel you must also print the weight vector and bias (see Eq 21.34 and 21.35).

 Note that accuracy is defined as the fraction of correct class label predictions.
-So for each test point, you should predict its class as the sign of the hyperplane equation (see Eq 21.3).
+So for each test point, you should predict its class as the sign of the hyperplane equation (see Eq 21.37).
  Divide the number of correct predictions by the test data size to get the accuracy.
 Report the results for the combination of LOSS, C, KERNEL and KERNEL_PARAM values